 VA Home Loans are specifically designed to benefit active and retired military when purchasing a home.
 This $0 down loan program makes home ownership much more accessible to veterans and their families, and it includes several benefits like approval for lower credit scores, no requirements for mortgage insurance, and even has lower interest rates as compared to FHA and Conventional loans.

 An FHA insured loan is secured by the US Federal Housing Administration provided by an FHA-approved lender.
 If the borrower does not pay this loan back, the FHA will pay the lender instead.
 In order to do this, the FHA loan requires an upfront mortgage insurance premium of 1.75%.
 FHA mortgages require a down payment of as little as 3.5%, making it an easier loan to obtain.

 Yes, you may have multiple mortgages for your home, investment properties or vacation properties.

-As an experienced mortgage company in Colorado Springs, it is our true passion to connect with current and prospective home owners to connect unique needs with the best possible rates available.
+As an experienced mortgage broker in Colorado Springs, it is our true passion to connect with current and prospective homeowners to connect unique needs with the best possible rates available.
 Our vast experience with various home loan programs allow us to find the proper situation for every individual need all while providing guidance, kindness, and expertise.